-It’s an interesting idea, and one which businesses can learn from in order to inform their own design decisions.
-In fact, many businesses already choose their office colour based on the psychological impact it will have on their staff.
+It’s an interesting idea and one which businesses can learn from to inform their own design decisions.
+Many businesses already choose their office colour based on the psychological impact it will have on their staff.

 If you’re about to embark on a refurbishment project, read on to discover which colour will best suit your company’s needs.
 Could it be a colour you least expect?